quickwit-oss/quickwit/docs/reference/cli.md

 ---
-title: Quickwit CLI
+title: CLI Reference
-sidebar_position: 2
+sidebar_position: 1
 ---

-Quickwit CLI is a single binary that makes it easy to index and search structured or unstructured data from the command line.
+Quickwit is a single binary that makes it easy to index and search structured or unstructured data from the command line.
 It consumes datasets consisting of newline-delimited JSON objects with arbitrary keys and produces indexes that can be stored locally or remotely on an object storage such as Amazon S3 and queried with subsecond latency.

-These pages documents all the available commands, related options and environment variables.
+This page documents all the available commands, related options and environment variables.

-### Warning

-Cloud providers charge for data transfers in and out of their networks.
-In addition, querying an index from a remote machine adds some extra latency.
-For those reasons, we recommend that you test and use the Quickwit CLI from an instance located within your cloud provider's network.

 ## Commands